aldefouw/redcap_cypress/README.md

 ## Getting Started

 Automating testing of REDCap requires two things:
-- Test Environment
+- REDCap Test Instance
 - Test Framework

+The combination of the REDCap Test Instance and the Test Framework is considered your "Test Enivronment."

 ---

 ### Test Environment

 What is the test environment?

-Well, it's basically your test server that you run REDCap on.
+Well, it's basically a combination of your test server that you run REDCap on and the test framework that you write your tests in.

 - **It can be located anywhere:** *local or remote*.
 - **It can run in any environment:** *virtualized or dedicated*.